 The Sharon Begley Science Reporting Award will provide lasting recognition of this remarkable journalist.
 And at a time when accurate, incisive, responsible science journalism is more essential than ever, this significant award will provide urgently needed recognition and support for reporting that embodies the high standards that Sharon epitomized.

-The Council for the Advancement of Science Writing will bestow the Sharon Begley Award in the form of a $20,000 grant to enable a mid-career science journalist to complete a major reporting project they would otherwise be unable to undertake.
-We aim to create a new and significant award in this under-recognized and under-resourced field of journalism, one that will inspire and support high standards of excellence in coverage of science, technology, medicine, and the environment.
+The Council for the Advancement of Science Writing will bestow the Sharon Begley Award in the form of a $20,000 grant to help a mid-career science journalist to complete a major reporting project they would otherwise be unable to undertake.
+We aim to create a new and significant award that will inspire and support high standards of excellence in coverage of science, technology, medicine, and the environment.

-The award will be established and endowed through the efforts and personal generosity of Edward (Ned) Groth, Sharon’s husband, and other donors, with the support and assistance of CASW’s board and staff.
+The award is being established and funded through the efforts and personal generosity of Edward (Ned) Groth, Sharon’s husband, and other donors, with the support and assistance of CASW’s board and staff.
 Groth is a scientist, author, and food safety and environmental health consultant who was the longtime director of public service projects for Consumers Union, the publisher of Consumer Reports magazine.
-Our goal is to create a $1 million endowment, sufficient to support the annual cash grant, ceremony, program administration, and an annual submission and judging process.
-We want to launch the Sharon Begley Award as soon as funding allows it.
+Our goal is to create a dedicated fund of $1 million to generate income sufficient to support the annual cash grant, ceremony, program administration, and an annual submission and judging process.
+CASW plans to launch the Sharon Begley Award in 2022.